ghayat2/The-Story-Cloze-Task/README.md

     - attention: Either "add", "mult" or `None` to indicate if an attention method was used and if so, which one between Bahdanau (add) or Luong (mult).
+    - embeddings: embeddings to use (default: w2v, options: w2v, w2v_google, glove)
+    - word_embedding_dimension: Word embedding dimension size (default: 100, google and glove should be 300)
+    - use_skip_thoughts: Whether we use skip thoughts for sentences embedding (default: true)
+    - use_validation_set: calculate the average accuracy on the validation set (default:false)